-Group Company and Joint Venture/Associate Information Company Name Shareholding Nature of Interest In Year Activity 2019/20 Purpose RBBC Limited (Subsidiary - being dissolved) Council 100% Was a fully owned subsidiary company for part of the financial year 2019/20.
-RBBC Limited is in the process of being dissolved.
-This company was incorporated in 2018/19, as a holding vehicle of the digital business of Pathway for Care Ltd. Greensand Property Holdings Ltd (Subsidiary) Council 100% Ownership structure has not changed during the financial year 2019/20.
+Group Compai Group Company and Joint Venture/Associate Information Company Name Shareholding Nature of Interest In Year Activity 2019/20 Purpose RBBC Ltd (Subsidiary - being dissolved) Council 100% Was a fully owned subsidiary company for part of the financial year 2019/20.
+RBBC Ltd is in the process of being dissolved.
+This company was incorporated in 2018/19, as a holding vehicle of the digital business of Pathway for Care Ltd. Greensand Holdings Ltd (Subsidiary) Council 100% Ownership structure has not changed during the financial year 2019/20.
+The Council has lent the company an additional £10,988,471 in Greensand Holdings Ltd is a property company.
 The Council does not have any significant restrictions on its ability to access or use assets and settle liabilities of the group.
-The Council does not have any contractual obligations towards Greensand Property Holdings Ltd and therefore no risk associated with its interest in the group.
-The Council has lent the company an additional £10,988,471 in 2019/20.
+2019/20.
 Interest charged for all outstanding loans in 2019/20 was £438,758.
-Greensand Property Holdings Ltd is a property company
+The Council does not have any contractual obligations towards Greensand Holdings Ltd and therefore no risk associated with its interest in the group.